 Please note that all the numbers I provide below in my list and chart are total carbs, not net carbs, and all foods are cooked unless stated otherwise; due to the fact that most of the conditions I mentioned earlier respond best when the majority of their foods are cooked rather than raw.

 Contrary to popular belief, you should be counting total carbs, not net carbs.
 Calories can be acquired from soluble fiber.
 Soluble dietary fiber is fermented by bacteria into short-chain fatty acids that can be used in gluconeogenesis.
 One particular type of fatty acid (propionate) is converted into glucose, while another fatty acid (acetate) is partially converted to glucose, which means soluble fiber can contribute to the glucose load.
 Furthermore, the soluble fiber encourages the proliferation of bacteria if an overgrowth is involved in conditions like SIBO.
 Soluble fiber can also disrupt ketosis if you’re trying to adhere to a ketogenic diet.
 Therefore, for our purposes, it is best to count total carbs.

 If you replace a cup of cooked vegetables with a cup of raw vegetables, please note that the carb content would be lower or vice versa, because more vegetables are condensed into a cup of cooked vegetables than a cup of raw.

-So here is a list of carbs for the most common vegetables presented from lowest to highest.
+So here is a list of carbs in vegetables for the most common veggies presented from lowest to highest.